lanea07/laravel_jwt_api_skeleton/README.md

 # Laravel JWT API Skeleton

 A RESTful API application built with Laravel, designed for secure, token-based user authentication and robust resource management.
+Features a modular Framework architecture that separates core API functionality from business logic.

 # Requirements